-This class was taught by a group of indigenous Mayan women who had formed a weaving cooperative in the highland area of northwestern Guatemala.
-I was inspired by their worker-run/worker-owned artisan group that trained hundreds of women to produce, market, and sell their work in country and abroad.
+The seed was planted for Latitudes when Lee attended a language school in Guatemala.
+While there she took a backstrap weaving class taught by a group of indigenous Mayan women who had formed a weaving cooperative in the highland area of northwestern Guatemala.
+She was inspired by their worker-run/worker-owned artisan group that trained hundreds of women to produce, market and sell their work in their small storefront and abroad.

-In a region where three quarters of the indigenous population live in grinding poverty and the childhood malnutrition rate is one of the highest in the world, these women have found one of the very few means open to them of generating an income.
-By working together they can earn living wages, stay home with their children, preserve and pass along the ancient art of backstrap weaving, and realize increased levels of dignity and respect from their families.
+In a region where three quarters of the indigenous population live in grinding poverty and the childhood malnutrition rate is one of the highest in the world, these women had found one of the very few means available to them to generate an income.
+By working together they could earn living wages, stay home with their children, preserve and pass along the ancient art of backstrap weaving and realize increased levels of dignity and respect from their families.

-On my way home from Guatemala I realized that helping these women market their products was the perfect way for me to help them help themselves.
-Since I was already helping a missionary friend by selling beautiful paper beads made by Women in Uganda, adding another ethically-produced ‘product line’ made sense.
-To top it off, I love sewing, quilting, smocking, making baskets, and all types of art so marketing quality hand made goods for marginalized artisans felt to me like the ‘perfect storm’ of interest, industry, and vocation.
-It turned out to be the calling and passion I had been praying about for the next chapter of my life.
+On her way home from Guatemala Lee realized that extending a marketing platform for their products in Warrenton was the perfect way for her to work alongside them.
+Since she was already working with a missionary friend by selling beautiful Ugandan paper beads, adding another ethically-produced ‘product line’ made sense.
+To top it off, Lee is an avid art quilter and crafter herself so marketing quality handmade goods for marginalized artisans felt to her like the ‘perfect storm’ of interest, industry, and vocation.
+It turned out to be the calling and passion she had been praying about for the next chapter of her life.